cyclejs-community/create-cycle-app/README.md

 ### `npm start`

 Runs the app in development mode by starting the development server.

-Core flavors come with [ live | hot module ] reload so that the page will reload if you make edits.

 Server will be listening on port 8000